SuzyWu2014/ansible-coprhd-deployment/README.md

     - set gradle to play configuration file -> doesn't work
     - directly call play deps with proxy -> failed with artifact not found
     - directly install deadbolt -> failed with module not found
+    - store deadbolt in local directory, and configure play to use local repo

     - next step:
       - play plugin configuration